The Familiar

 The two policemen approached.
 “Well.
 You’re a hard one to keep up with.
 We’d like to ask you a few questions about your conversation at a bar with Mr. Moore earlier this evening.
 We have to say, he’s levied some serious accusations,” one said.

-“And you’ve violated boarding house rules with that coyote of yours,” the second said.
+“And you’ve violated boarding house rules with that dog of yours,” the second said.

 “And a gentleman who spoke with you when you came into town today reported his wallet missing,” the first continued.
 “So you see,” he smiled, tipping his hat, “a lot of questions.”